barumau/pandunia/fra/201_xula.md

 2. un kupa no hali.
 3. du vaf no yam supe.
 4. da no ten vaf e mau. / da ten no vaf e no mau.
-5. xefe yam cai ama no kafe.
+5. shefe yam cha ama no kafe.
 6. mama ten no vaf ama du mau.